sassoftware/sas-visualanalytics-geowebmap/README.md

 For incidental testing, you may use the version hosted by GitHub Pages at https://sassoftware.github.io/sas-visualanalytics-geowebmap/.
 However, due to quota constraints, that deployment has no guaranteed availability nor any expectation of support.
 Do not rely upon it for production use.
+Furthermore, now that a build is hosted on the [SAS developer CDN](https://cdn.developer.sas.com/geowebmap/1.5.2/), this deployment on GitHub Pages is deprecated.

 #### Assets (styles, fonts, and images)